 A $500 monthly passive income from ASX shares might not be life-changing.

-Second, the yields you generally see quoted and those we discuss here are trailing yields.
-Future yields may be higher or lower depending on a range of company-specific and macroeconomic factors.
+Just take note that the yields you generally see quoted are trailing yields.
+Future yields may be higher or lower, depending on a range of company-specific and macroeconomic factors.

 On to the maths

-If I invest the same amount in both stocks, I'd earn an average trailing yield of 19.3%.
+If I invest an equal amount into each ASX 200 dividend stock, I'd earn an average trailing yield of 6.8%.